Early Discharge from Probation

 - Significant family circumstances (new child, sick parent, etc.)

 - Lack of contact with the criminal justice system

 - Hardships to the defendant or the defendant’s family as a result of the probation.

 - Seeking Discharge from Probation Following a Probation Violation

-If the defendant has violated the terms of probation at any time, this will make it more difficult to achieve an early discharge.
+If the defendant has violated the terms of probation at any time, this will make it more challenging to achieve an early discharge.
 However, a prior violation of probation does not preclude or prevent early termination.
 In these cases, achieving early termination may not be possible without a seasoned attorney by your side.

 The maximum term of probation for a misdemeanor is two years, and up to three years for most felony offenses.
 If the judge finds a specific rehabilitation goal hasn’t been achieved or there is an ongoing risk of harm to a victim, felony probation can be extended by the Court for up to two additional one-year terms.

 After a defendant has completed one-half of the original felony or misdemeanor probation term, they may automatically be eligible for early consideration for discharge from probation.
 If the defendant has not violated probation during the preceding three months, their criminal defense attorney can file a Motion for Early Discharge from Probation.

 If the defendant has not yet served one-half of the probation term, they will not be eligible for automatic consideration; however, they can still file a Motion for Early Discharge from Probation.
 If the judge denies the motion and automatic consideration was not mandatory, the judge is not required to explain why a motion is denied.
 If the motion is granted, probation is terminated, and the defendant is no longer under the court’s supervision.